Anyone who has had trouble sleeping understands the value of a good night’s rest.

-Although getting a good night's sleep may be easy for some, the reality is very different for others.
-The problem is only compounded when the same medication that is supposed to help you sleep causes many sleepless nights.
+Although getting high-quality sleep may be easy for some, the reality is very different for others.
+The problem can be compounded when the same medication that is supposed to help you sleep causes many sleepless nights instead.

 What is Rebound Insomnia?

 If you have rebound insomnia, you may have trouble falling asleep or staying asleep.
 This phenomenon can be difficult to deal with on a psychological level — if you have rebound insomnia, you may start to lose confidence in your body’s ability to get to sleep on its own.

 The ease with which you fall asleep depends upon an intricate balance between different neurotransmitters (chemicals in the brain).
 Sleeping pills also influence these neurotransmitters.